 Nested within the Walla Walla Valley AVA, The Rocks District of Milton-Freewater resides entirely on the Oregon side of the Valley.
 This web site is designed to meaningfully engage the growth to come, while providing a primer for virtual, as well as feet-on-the-ground, visits to the Rocks District and Walla Walla Valley.
-Currently, the Rocks District Winegrowers are 24 members strong: wineries with Rocks District vineyard sources (inclusive of three new growers in development).
+Currently, the Rocks District Winegrowers are 24 members strong; producers and winegrowers.
 Most importantly, the Rocks District AVA is distinguished by singularly distinctive wine expressions...each worthy of discovery.

 The Rocks District is the only AVA in the U.S. whose boundaries (96%) have been fixed by virtue of a single soil series (Freewater Series) and a single land form (alluvial fan).